tobealive/docs/docs/getting-started/faq.md

 Yes.
 V works with libraries written in C without overhead.
-You can find out more in the article [V and C](../advanced-concepts/v-and-c.md).
+You can find out more in the [V and C](../advanced-concepts/v-and-c.md) article.

 We also have [C2V](https://github.com/vlang/c2v) tool to translate C code to V.
 Please note that this is currently in alpha.